Connect with others who understand.

 Keep Exercising

-For those whose muscle weakness may be worsened by deconditioning and muscle atrophy, exercise can be helpful.
-Exercise can also help prevent the development of related health conditions (known as comorbidities).
-Comorbidities common in MS include high blood pressure.
+If deconditioning and muscle atrophy have caused your muscles to grow weaker, exercise can be helpful.
+It can also help prevent the development of comorbidities (related health conditions) that are more common in people with MS, such as high blood pressure.

 Not everyone has the means or the opportunity to work with a physical therapist, but there are plenty of safe exercises people with MS can do at home.
-The U.K.-based MS Society has some suggestions for simple exercises to manage balance and fatigue.
-When muscle weakness in the arms is caused by demyelination and nerve damage, exercise is still important, but it must be modified to avoid fatiguing damaged nerves.
+The UK-based Multiple Sclerosis Society suggests simple exercises to manage balance and fatigue.
+When muscle weakness in the arms is caused by demyelination and nerve damage, exercise is still important, but it must be modified to avoid causing fatigue in damaged nerves.

 Get Fatigue Under Control

-If fatigue seems related to your muscle weakness, talk to your neurologist about how to manage your fatigue from MS. Addressing fatigue may be helpful in managing muscle weakness.
+If your fatigue seems related to muscle weakness, talk to your neurologist about how to manage it.
+Addressing fatigue may be helpful in managing muscle weakness.

 All updates must be accompanied by text or a picture.